 A complete indoor motor control panel containing all the electrical switchgear, breakers, and power distribution system is located inside the acoustically treated module.
 The Purchaser will provide one 480 volt and one 4160 volt feed to the chiller package.

-6.7 Anti-Ice Heater
+6.7 Anti-Ice Heater (Optional Feature)

 Depending on site conditions, this module will house between five and nine, one million BTUH input Natural Gas Fired Boilers.
 This option allows for the advantage of utilizing the chilled water pumps already located on the chiller module.
 A small stream of water/glycol will be taken out of the chiller water loop, heated, and then mixed downstream to give a minimum five degree temperature rise in the heater coil, with a corresponding combustion air inlet temperature increase of 10 degrees.
 Materials for integration with the Chilling module include, pumping, control, and auto changeover from inlet cooling to heating.